oizgagin/ing/ARCHITECTURE.md

 4. maybe prevent possible inconsistencies in stored event details (imagine the situation when we've got several rsvps to the same event but with conflicting group/venue info), currently it's not supported;

-4. maybe store rsvps in columnar or in document-oriented (MongoDB);
+5. maybe store rsvps in columnar or in document-oriented (MongoDB);

-5. maybe use timeseries database for counters (i.e. TimescaleDB).
+6. maybe use timeseries database for counters (i.e. TimescaleDB);

+7. implement bulk inserts.